varun-acog/ClinSearch-Trails/documentation/Documentation.md

 ### Varun:

-* Designed and implemented the UI using React and styled-components.
+* Designed and implemented the UI using React and styled the components.

 * Developed core components such as the SearchBar and ToggleButton.